esiqueira-dev/esiqueira-dev/README.md

 I have hands-on experience using frameworks and technologies like Next.js, NestJS, and TypeScript.
 Over the years, I’ve worked with a variety of databases, including PostgreSQL, Microsoft SQL Server, MongoDB, DynamoDB, and Neo4J, to build reliable and scalable solutions.

-I’ve also had the opportunity to design and implement software using different architectures, like MVC, microservices, monolithic structures, and event-driven design.
+I’ve also had the opportunity to design and implement software using different architectures, like MVC, microservices, monolithic structures, event-driven design and serverless.
 My focus is always on creating systems that are not just functional, but also scalable and easy to maintain.

 ## Tech & Skills 💻